QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/ci/github.md

 <div class="row row-cols-md-2"><div>

-Dependabot is a "bot" checking your dependencies.
+Dependabot is a "bot" that checks your dependencies.
 If it detects that we can upgrade a dependency, it opens a pull-request with the suggested upgrade.
 Here is the [official tutorial](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuring-dependabot-version-updates#enabling-dependabot-version-updates) 🚀.

 It can also detect vulnerabilities in dependencies and notify developers to upgrade their dependencies.